zencart/documentation/content/user/running/inspect.md

 - Clicking "Elements" will show you the CSS rules that apply to each part of your site, enabling you to try changes right from your browser

-Other browsers have similar built in developer tools; pick your favorite and learn as much as you can about it to keep your site in tip-top shape!
+Other browsers have similar built-in developer tools; pick your favorite and learn as much as you can about it to keep your site in tip-top shape!